-The Group has applied AASB 8

-Operating Segments from 1 July 2009.
+The Group has applied AASB 8 Operating Segments from 1 July 2009.
 AASB 8 requires a 'management approach' under which segment information is presented on the same basis as that used for internal reporting purposes.
-The chief operating decision-makers have been identified as the board of Directors consisting of executive and non-executive Directors.

-The operating segments are identified by management based on the nature of the commodity to be sold.
-Discrete financial information about operating businesses is reported to the executive management (executive Directors) on at least a monthly basis.
-The Group operates in one segment, being mineral exploration and development.
+The chief operating decision-makers have been identified as the board of Directors consisting of executive and nonexecutive Directors.
+The operating seguidentified by manathe nature of the cosold.
+Discrete finar about operating buis reported to the emanagement (execon at least a month Group operates in being mineral expldevelopment.